huggingface/transformers/docs/source/installation.md

 pip install git+https://github.com/huggingface/transformers
 ```

-This command installs the bleeding edge `master` version rather than the latest released version.
-The `master` version can be useful when a bug has been fixed since the last official release, but the new release hasn't been rolled out yet.
+This command installs the bleeding edge `master` version rather than the latest `stable` version.
+The `master` version is useful for staying up-to-date with the latest developments.
+For instance, if a bug has been fixed since the last official release but a new release hasn't been rolled out yet.
 However, this means the `master` version may not always be stable.
 We strive to keep the `master` version operational, and most issues are usually resolved within a few hours or a day.
-If you encounter an issue, please open an [Issue](https://github.com/huggingface/transformers/issues) so it can get fixed even sooner!
+If you encounter an issue, please open an [Issue](https://github.com/huggingface/transformers/issues) so we can fix it even sooner!

 Check if 🤗 Transformers has been properly installed by running the following command: